kkavita92/magicelf/README.md

 1. Update ```participants.yml``` with the names and emails of your Secret Santa participants.
 You can exclude giftees from receiving specific people by adding their names to the giftees' exclusion list.

 2. In the [run file](run.rb), replace the Gmail username and password with your own details.
+You might also have to turn on access for less secure apps for your account [here](https://myaccount.google.com/lesssecureapps).

 3. Run the following in your terminal:
 ```